Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Drift Fishing

 Drifting involves allowing the boat to drift naturally with the current while presenting baits or lures to haddock below.
-Anglers may drift over known haddock habitats such as rocky outcrops, shoals, or wrecks, presenting baits or lures at various depths to entice strikes.
+Anglers may drift over known haddock habitats such as rocky outcrops, shoals, or deep water wrecks, presenting baits or lures at various depths to entice strikes.

 Drifting allows anglers to cover large areas of water while presenting baits or lures naturally and enticingly, making it an effective method for locating and catching haddock in open water environments.